Working capital credit lines get treated as fire extinguishers. They sit on the wall, unused, and get grabbed when something is burning.

 Seasonal Cash Flow Strategy for Utah Businesses

-Utah businesses along the Wasatch Front face a specific seasonal pattern worth acknowledging.
-Q1 and Q4 are peak for ski-related retail, hospitality, and construction finishing work.
-Q2-Q3 is peak for outdoor recreation, construction starts, and tech hiring cycles along Silicon Slopes.
-Agricultural businesses in Utah County and Cache Valley face their own input-intensive spring windows.
+Utah businesses along the Wasatch Front face specific seasonal patterns worth acknowledging.
+Q1 and Q4 are peak for ski retail, hospitality, and construction finishing work.

 For Utah-specific seasonal cash flow planning, our briefing on seasonal cash flow management for Utah businesses maps the most common patterns and the corresponding capital timing windows.